hhru/api/docs_eng/resumes.md

     * `start` — started work (YYYY-MM-DD);
     * `end` — finished work (YYYY-MM-DD);
     * `description` — responsibilities, functions, achievements;
-* `total_experience` — total years of work.
-If the applicant has no work experience, the value is `null`.
-        If he or she has experience — the object from the fields:
-    * `months` — an integer, the total months of service, rounded up to a month;
 * `skills` — additional information, a free-form description of skills;
 * `skill_set` — key skills (a list of unique strings).
 * `citizenship` — citizenship (list).
 Directory entries [areas](areas.md);